[Updated 08/01/2026]

 This house was very similar in build to European House #10 nearby.
 Both houses were owned by the Canton Villages Mission, and both houses enjoyed splendid isolation at this remote end of Cheung Chau, as pictures attest.

-Built in 1912, when plots were cheap, there was a flurry of building at this time, as Cheung Chau offered all the benefits of the Peak (exclusivity, cool breezes and views) for a fraction of the cost.
-Cheung Chau actually had its own Peak!
+Built in 1913-14, when plots were cheap, there was a flurry of building at this time, as Cheung Chau offered all the benefits of the Peak for a fraction of the cost.

-The house was sturdily built with large blocks of locally quarried granite, with a tiled timber roof, reinforced against the typhoon season with a concrete course, set about 170 feet above sea level.
-It was south-facing to catch the sun, with great views of islands to the south.
-Servants' quarters were at the rear.
+The house was sturdily built with large blocks of rendered granite, quarried locally, with a double-tiled timber roof, strengthened against the typhoon season with a concrete course, the house being set about 170 feet above sea level.
+It was south-west facing to catch the sun, with great views of islands to the south, Lamma to the east, and all the shipping that passed through going to Hong Kong.

 During the war, these houses were stripped of all wood by locals and bombed by the Japanese due to being western-owned.